cpichard/usdtweak/README.md

 ## Status

-The editor allows
+There is no roadmap at the moment, as it is my side project and the development is slow and unpredictable, I can only work on it a few hours during the week-end.
+However the original idea was to improve usdview by adding edition capabilities, for artists, technical directors and users who don't necessarily know the USD ascii syntax or are not familiar with python.
+So the current goal driving the developments is providing the same functionalities as usdview but with edition capabilities.

+As of today usdtweak allows

-- to edit multiple stages and layers at the same time, copying and pasting prims between layers.
+- to edit multiple stages and layers at the same time, copying and pasting prims between layers,
+- to edit stages properties selecting the edit target
-- to edit the layer hierarchy: adding, deleting, reparenting, and renaming prims
+- to edit layer hierarchy: adding, deleting, reparenting, and renaming prims
+- to edit layer stack: adding, deleting new sublayers
-- to create and delete variants, references and payloads, inherits, ...
+- to create and delete compositions like variants, references and payloads, inherits, ...
-- to change property values in layers or stage.
-The arrays are not editable yet
+- to change property values in layers or stages
-- to adding and deleting keys
+- to add and delete keys
 - a minimal viewport interaction: translating, rotating, scaling objects.
-- text editing for small files
+- text editing (for small files)
 - and more ...

-The original idea was to be able to edit layers without knowing the USD syntax, and the layer editors have some of the basic functionalities for that.
-As this is my side project and I can only work on it a few hours during the week-end, the development is slow, but steady.
-Drop me an email if you are interested in beta testing or if you can't compile it.
+Drop me an email if you are interested in beta testing on windows or if you can't compile it.

 ## Building